 As a charity, without the generosity of our supporters we wouldn’t be able to continue our work caring for the local landscape.
 The Chilterns is a special place, and together we can keep it that way.

-To find out more about our charitable objectives, mission and values, you can download our 2020-2025 Business Plan here.
+Find out more about our charitable objectives, mission and values, in our 2022‑2027 Business Plan.

 The Chilterns, located north west of London, covers 650 square miles and is defined by its long line of iconic rolling hills stretching from Hitchin in north Hertfordshire to Goring-on-Thames in south Oxfordshire.
 Almost half of the Chilterns is an officially designated Area of Outstanding Natural Beauty.

 The countryside is renowned for its sweeping chalk grasslands and wild flowers, its magnificent beechwoods, sparkling chalk streams, deeply wooded valleys and quiet lanes perfect for walkers.